wiwikhata/mobile-money/README.md

 The API allows a merchant to initiate C2B,B2C and B2B transactions including balance query and reversals.

 This package includes Controllers, Migrations and Routes which simplifies everything for you.
-You only need to setup a few this in the published configuration file and you are good to go.
+You only need to setup a few things in the published configuration file and you are good to go.
 It comes with a admin section to monitor transactions, send money via b2c and reverse transactions.

 ## Installation